lsst-sitcom/sitcomtn-037/index.rst

 Numerous calculations are required to evaluate camera and system health and performance on rapid timescales.
-The data products discussed in this section are limited to scalars and/or arrays and does *not* include the generation of plots and/or figures.
+The data products discussed in this section are limited to scalars and/or arrays and do *not* include diagnostic plots and/or figures (visualization use cases are discussed separately).
-The high majority of the data needed on rapid timescales is consistent with a pared down version of the data products produced by the single-frame-processing (SFP) framework.
+The large majority of data products needed on rapid timescales are produced as part of the Science Pipelines single-frame-processing (SFP) framework.
 A small number of additional values are also required, but can be quickly derived from the SFP results.
 The calculated values from Rapid Analysis are not to produce data products that are critical to commissioning (`FAFF-REQ-XXX3`_), however, it is expected that observatory functionality is reduced if an outage were to occur.
 This implies that the Rapid Analysis is not required to run at the summit, although if would be preferable to do so.